Trista1208/accessibility_swiss_healthcare/README.md

 ## Key Findings

-- Only 45.5% of analyzed healthcare websites pass accessibility standards (score ≥90)
+- Only 48.9% of analyzed healthcare websites pass accessibility standards (score ≥90)
 - The average accessibility score is 88.1/100
-- Websites have an average of 9.6 accessibility issues per site
+- Websites have an average of 3.2 accessibility issues per site (based on sites with available issue data)
 - There is a 41.0-point difference between the best and worst performing domains
-- Only 7.1% of sites have no detected accessibility issues
+- The most common accessibility issue is 'High Severity Issues', found on 92 sites
-- Performance metrics are particularly problematic, with only 6.1% of sites passing standards
+- Performance metrics are particularly problematic, with only 6.5% of sites passing standards

 ## Visualizations

-The analysis includes several visualizations:
+The analysis includes several visualizations with a consistent red and dark blue color scheme:
 - Accessibility score distributions
 - Pass/fail breakdown
 - Common accessibility issues
 - Score correlations
-- Issue distributions
+- Severity distribution
 - Comprehensive accessibility dashboard

 ## Recommendations